brendan-kellam/GPSZone/README.md

 # GPSZone

 <b>Description:</b><br>
 GPSZone is a tool that integrates predefined geographic zones and a GPS device.
 The program allows for a user to set a specific geographic area, and upon entering said area, a twitter notification would be sent.
-The program requires a gps module with a USB connection and a NMEA 0183 communication protocall.
+The program requires a gps module with a USB connection and a NMEA 0183 communication protocol.

 <b>Usage:</b><br>